sangbongyi/Liquid-Prism/README.md

 **_ESP32 board with three light sensors for laser.
 This code allows the custom-designed esp32 board to get values from scattered laser light in the test tube.
 The data from the board is transmitted through WiFi to the sound system._**

-Chihim Chik - Sound, Interaction design
+-Chihim Chik - Sound, Interaction design
-Sangbong Lee - Hardware design, Microcontroller programming
+-Sangbong Lee - Hardware design, Microcontroller programming

 ## Introduction